Written by: A O’Neill, Licensed Pest Control Technician

 2. This picture is a good example of a bed bug close up.
 You can see it’s feeding on a person by piercing the skin and sucking up its blood meal through its elongated mouthparts.
 One particular identifying feature of the bed bug is the eyes, which are situated to the side of the head.

-3. Here is another bed bug image from a side view and is feeding on a human.
+4. Here is another bed bug image from a side view and is feeding on a human.
 You can see how its body has become engorged and darker in color as it takes in blood.
+This is what a bed bug looks like after feeding.

-6. A close up photo I took of an infestation where the adults are clustered together.
+7. A close up photo I took of an infestation where the adults are clustered together.
 You can see the numerous pearly-white, almost translucent bed bug eggs.
-The mattress and box spring were heavily infested so allowed me to capture the detailed body of the bed bug.
+The mattress and box spring were heavily infested so it allowed me to capture the detailed body of the bed bug.

 ACTUAL SIZE OF BED BUGS PICTURES